- Search BSI

 The standard provides businesses with practical guidance on how to overcome the immediate difficulties that organizations are facing up and down the country and around the world, including supply chain management and will help businesses bounce back once the crisis passes.

-Sally Swingewood, Lead Standards Development Manager for business improvement and occupational health and safety management at BSI, who manages the committee that developed the new international guidelines, commented: “As the National Standards Body for the UK, it is our duty to help improve the quality and safety of business by developing voluntary standards that can be effectively applied across workplaces.
-The global pandemic has overturned social and business norms and it is a challenge to organizations across the world to keep operating whilst also keeping people safe: today’s publication is step toward a resumption of stable business.
+Sally Swingewood, Lead Standards Development Manager for business improvement and occupational health and safety management at BSI, who manages the committee that developed the new international guidelines, commented: “As the National Standards Body for the UK, we must help improve the quality and safety of business by developing voluntary standards that can be effectively applied across workplaces.
+The global pandemic has overturned social and business norms and it is a challenge to organizations across the world to keep operating whilst also keeping people safe: today’s publication is a step toward a resumption of a stable business.

 “We understand that not every organization has a dedicated human resources or OH&S function, so we have developed this guidance to be practical and easy to understand.
 It can be used in any organization, regardless of type, size or country of operations."